Vernal Pools

 Marbled Salamander, photographed during the autumn breeding migration at a pond near the Notch on the Holyoke Range.
 The pond was dry at the time but flooded later in the fall, allowing the Marbled Salamander eggs to hatch.

-Pictures of salamanders, frogs and their descriptions courtesy of a friend of the Mt.
+Pictures and descriptions courtesy of a friend of the Mt.
 Tom Range.

 Fairy Shrimp

 Fairy shrimp are fairly widespread in southern New England, They are most often seen in early spring, shortly after ice-out in vernal pools located in relatively undisturbed forest to roadside pools across the Mt.
 Tom Range.
-Image courtesy of the web.
+More text to come.
+Input much appreciated.